jclapis/rp-pi-guide/Native.md

   This way, it won't interfere with Nimbus by stealing some of the same core that Nimbus uses (since Nimbus is single-threaded).
   This is a little optimization, but I've found it to be helpful in avoiding random large inclusion distances if the processes collide.
   - You can remove this during the initial sync if you want to help speed things up, but put it back on during actual validation.
+- `ionice -c 3` tells the system that Geth's disk access is a super low priority - if Nimbus needs to access the SSD, it will always have priority over Geth.
-- You *need* to have `--cache 256` for it to work on a Pi without stealing all the RAM.
+- You *need* to have the `--cache` flag for it to work on a Pi without stealing all the RAM.
+  - For 4 GB Pi's, **this needs to stay at 256**.
+  - For 8 GB Pi's, **you can increase it to 512** so it syncs faster.
 - `--maxpeers 12` is kind of up to you; having a ton of peers in Geth really isn't important since it's just used for ETH2 block proposals.
   This just saves on a little bit of resource usage, so it's another small optimization.
+  **You may want to set it to 24 while syncing, then back down to 12 once syncing is complete.**

 Lastly, add a log watcher script so you can check on Geth to see how it's doing:
 ```